-In general, user should follow four steps to carry out the calculations in PanPhaseDiagram module:
+In general, user should follow four steps to carry out calculations in PanPhaseDiagram module:

-- Create Workspace and Project: Create a PanPhaseDiagram module project in an existing or a new workspace. - Load Thermodynamic Database: Load thermodynamic database (.tdb or .pdb file).
+- Create a Workspace and Project: Create a PanPhaseDiagram module project in an existing or a new workspace. - Load the Thermodynamic Database: Load a thermodynamic database (.tdb or .pdb file).
 The Al-Mg-Zn system is used for these tutorials.
-The AlMgZn.tdb is in the

-"PanPhaseDiagram" directory under "Pandat 2024examples" folder. - Set Calculation Conditions: Set the calculation conditions from the pop up condition setting dialog based on different types of calculations. - Post Calculation Operation: Edit tables and graphs from the calculated results.
+The AlMgZn.tdb file is located in the "PanPhaseDiagram" directory under Pandat 2025 examples folder. - Set Calculation Conditions: Set up the calculation conditions in the condition setting-up dialog. - Post Calculation Operation: Edit tables and graphs obtained from the calculation.